Data Privacy in the United States: 2020 Legislation and Predictions

-With hacking and data breaches on the rise in recent years, data privacy has become a more crucial issue than ever.
+With hacking and data breaches on the rise in recent years, U.S. data privacy legislation has become a more crucial issue than ever.
 Europe’s GDPR has set a standard for strict data privacy regulations all over the world, with many states in the U.S. following its example.
-While several individual states adopt their own data privacy laws and regulations, there has also been talk of data privacy legislation at a federal level.
+While several individual states adopt their own data privacy laws and regulations, there has also been talk of U.S. data privacy legislation at a federal level.

 Current data privacy legislation in the United States

 Following Europe’s GDPR, several states in the U.S. including California, Nevada, Illinois, and more have developed similar legislation.
 Here’s an overview of what to expect:

 The California Consumer Privacy Act went into effect on January 1, 2020, with official enforcement to begin in July following a six-month grace period.
 The CCPA is a new data privacy law that will more strictly regulate what organizations can do with the personal information they collect from customers.
 The CCPA data privacy law gives Californians the right to acquire and request deletion of any personal information they’ve previously made available to an organization.
 This law will also give consumers the right to restrict an organization’s use of their private data.